-- i.
-A Felony or misdemeanor crime of violence committed - A. By a current or former spouse or intimate partner of the victim;
+A. By a current or former spouse or intimate partner of the victim;

-- B. By a person with whom the victim shares a child in common; - C. By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner; - D. By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or - E. By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred. - ii.
-For the purposes of complying with the requirements of this section and §668.41, any incident meeting this definition is considered a crime for the purposes of Clery Act reporting. - ▶ Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim. - i.
-The existence of such a relationship shall be based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship. - ii.
-For the purposes of this definition - A. Dating Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse. - B. Dating violence does not include acts covered under the definition of domestic violence. - iii.
-For the purposes of complying with the requirements of this section and §668.41, any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.
+B. By a person with whom the victim shares a child in common;

+C. By a person who is cohabitating with, or has cohabitated with, the victim as a spouse or intimate partner;

+D. By a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred; or ii.
+For the purposes of complying with the requirements of this section and \$668.41, any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.

+E. By any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction in which the crime of violence occurred.

+Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.

+i.
+The existence of such a relationship shall be based on the reporting party's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.

+ii.
+For the purposes of this definition -

+A. Dating Violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.

+B. Dating violence does not include acts covered under the definition of domestic violence.

+iii.
+For the purposes of complying with the requirements of this section and \$668.41, any incident meeting this definition is considered a crime for the purposes of Clery Act reporting.